What are funders' requirements?

 The Canadian Federal government has made a commitment to Open Science in its Open Government 2016-2018 plan, which outlines steps to make the science that supports policy decisions more transparent and accessible to the general public.

-Increasingly, funding agencies are requiring that prospective recipients will submit a plan for managing research data and that data will be shared following the conclusion of a research project.
+Most research funding agencies now require that prospective recipients submit a plan for managing research data and that data will be published (if apropriate) following the conclusion of a research project.

 Canadian grant agencies' requirements

-Projects funded by Genome Canada must share data and resources in a "timely fashion" with no restrictions, with appropriate exceptions.
+Projects funded by Genome Canada have long required sharing of data and resources in a "timely fashion" with no restrictions, with appropriate exceptions.

 Simon Fraser University: